yadavshubham01/vectorshift_assessment/Readme.md

-# VectorShift Frontend Technical Assessment
+# VectorShift Integrations Technical Assessment

 ## Assignment Overview
-This repository contains the solution to the VectorShift Technical Assessment.
+This repository contains the solution to the VectorShift Integrations Technical Assessment.
 The project consists of a frontend built using React and a backend implemented with FastAPI.
-The goal of this project is to create a flexible and reusable node abstraction, enhance the styling, improve the text node logic, and integrate the frontend with the backend for pipeline submission.
+The goal of this project is to create a flexible and reusable node abstraction, enhance the styling, improve the text node logic, and integrate the frontend with the backend for Integrations.

 ## Project Structure
 - Frontend: Located in the `/frontend` folder.